-Strategic AVLOG supports organizing, training, and equipping the forces needed to further national interests.
-It links the national economic base (people, resources, and industry) to naval aviation operations.
-The combination of strategic resources (national sustainment base) and distribution processes (US Military deployment components) represents the total national capabilities of the United States.

-These capabilities include the Department of Defense (DOD), the Military Services, and other government agencies and the support of the private sector as necessary.
-Strategic naval AVLOG capabilities are generated based on guidance from the CNO N78 (Director, Air Warfare) and the Deputy Commandant for Aviation, while

-AVLOG requirements are identified by the operating forces.
+Strategic AVLOG supports organizing, training, and equipping the forces needed to further national interests; furthermore, links the national economic base (people, resources, and industry) to naval aviation operations.
+The combination of strategic resources (national sustainment base) and distribution processes (US military deployment components) represents the total national capabilities of the United States.
+These capabilities include the Department of Defense (DOD), the Military Services, other government agencies and the support of the private sector, as required.
+Strategic naval AVLOG capabilities are generated based on guidance from the CNO N78 (Director, Air Warfare) and the Deputy Commandant for Aviation, while AVLOG requirements are identified by the operating forces.
 Lead times to coordinate and plan strategic naval AVLOG range from days to years.
-For example, it may take mere days to position AVLOG assets around the globe in response to a crisis, 2 years for fiscal and routine operational deliberate planning, and 10 years or more for facility development.
+For example, it may take mere days to position AVLOG assets around the globe in response to a crisis, two years for fiscal and routine operational deliberate planning, and 10 years or more for facility development.

-Support-specific items for AVLOG are provided through Navy materiel and equipment support systems.
-The Deputy Commandant for Aviation coordinates with the CNO; Commander, Naval Air Systems Command (COMNAVAIRSYSCOM); Commander, Space and Naval Warfare Systems Command; Commander, Naval Sea Systems Command (NAVSEASYSCOM); and other naval aviation support activity commanders in-
+Support specific items for AVLOG are provided through Navy materiel and equipment support systems.
+The Deputy Commandant for Aviation coordinates with the CNO; Commander, Naval Air Systems Command (COMNAVAIRSYSCOM); Commander, Space and Naval Warfare Systems Command; Commander, Naval Sea Systems Command (NAVSEASYSCOM); and other naval aviation support activity commanders.
+Support includes-

-- Planning for and acquisition of equipment, weapons, weapon systems, information technology systems materiel, supplies, facilities, maintenance, and support services required for Marine Corps aviation. - Coordinating with the CNO to ensure the characteristics of newly procured or developed AVLOG assets and information technology systems for the Marine Corps meet operational requirements. - Ensuring proposed training would prepare Marine Corps AVLOG personnel for required support activities.
+- Planning for and acquisition of equipment, weapons, weapon systems, information technology systems material, supplies, facilities, maintenance, and support services required for Marine Corps aviation. - Coordinating with the CNO to ensure the characteristics of newly procured or developed AVLOG assets and information technology systems for the Marine Corps meet operational requirements. - Providing training to Marine Corps AVLOG personnel in preparation for required support activities.

-Within the aviation department of Headquarters, Marine Corps (HQMC), the Aviation Logistics Support Branch (ASL) coordinates with various offices within the Office of the Chief of Naval Operations (OPNAV) and other agencies for planning the logistical support of both Active Component and Reserve Component Marine aviation.
-This support includes matters of policy, management, procurement, supply, and distribution of materiel, including acquisition, planning, programming, construction, management, maintenance, and disposition of real estate and facilities for aviation installations.
+Within the Aviation Department of Headquarters, United States Marine Corps (HQMC), the Aviation Logistics Support Branch (ASL) coordinates with various offices within the Office of the Chief of Naval Operations (OPNAV) and other agencies for planning the logistical support of both Active Component and Reserve Component Marine aviation.
+Support includes matters of policy, management, procurement, supply, and distribution of materiel, including acquisition, planning, programming, construction, management, maintenance, and disposition of real estate and facilities for aviation installations.